mattermost/docs/source/install/troubleshooting.rst

 **Solution:**

-1. Verify that the Mattermost server is able to connect to the system referenced in the error message
+1. Verify that the Mattermost server is able to connect to the system referenced in the error message.
-2. Increase the request timeout value for that integration in the Mattermost config file
+2. Increase the request timeout value for that integration in the Mattermost config file.
 3. Ensure the target system is behaving properly and has sufficient resources to handle current load.